intersystems-ib/workshop-smart-data-fabric/README.md

 You can find more information in [FHIR Facade Architecture Overview](https://learning.intersystems.com/course/view.php?id=2137).

 Let's say that you want to implement an architecture that enables FHIR for our classes in `datalake.data.*` package.

-Let's implement a FHIR Facade:
+You will now implement a FHIR Facade.

 ## Create a FHIR Server
 You will now create a FHIR Server and use your own InteractionsStrategy that implements a FHIR Facade on top of your `datalake.data.*` package: